DreamWorks Pictures: Paramount ownership (2005–2008)

-In December 2005, the original Viacom, the then-parent of Paramount Pictures, agreed to purchase the live-action studio, still keeping the original name and producing/distribution name.
-The deal was valued at approximately $1.6 billion, an amount that included about $400 million in debt assumptions.
 The acquisition of the live-action DreamWorks studio was completed by the second iteration of Viacom, which had recently split from the original at the end of 2005, on February 1, 2006.
 DreamWorks Pictures would briefly become a semi-autonomous label of Paramount Pictures.
+A key reason for Viacom's acquisition was due to a severe shortage in Paramount's own film production pipeline for 2006–2007, after Grey's new regime canceled many pre-existing projects.
 Spielberg and Geffen were still involved with the company under Paramount, although Geffen eventually departed in 2008 since he was interested in reinventing himself as a newspaper mogul.
 Katzenberg was now working at the newly independent DreamWorks Animation, and remained there until its sale to NBCUniversal in 2016, which left Spielberg as the only one of the three founders currently involved with either DreamWorks company.
+Viacom's 2006 purchase of DreamWorks Pictures included a separate deal for Paramount to distribute new films by DreamWorks Animation over a six-year period.
+Viacom also held the rights to co-produce television shows based on DreamWorks Animation characters, via their children's division Nickelodeon.

-Starting in March 2006, DreamWorks Pictures and Paramount Pictures went on to co-release films such as Blades of Glory, Disturbia, Dreamgirls, She's the Man, Tropic Thunder and the 2007 live-action adaptation of Transformers.
+Starting in September 2006, DreamWorks Pictures and Paramount Pictures went on to co-release films such as Blades of Glory, Disturbia, Dreamgirls, The Last Kiss, Tropic Thunder and the 2007 live-action adaptation of Transformers.
 Despite internal tensions between DreamWorks and Paramount, the partnership led to Paramount becoming the highest grossing US studio of 2007.
 A point of contention was that Viacom owner Sumner Redstone viewed DreamWorks purely as a label of Paramount Pictures, whereas Spielberg did not view it as such, even resisting having new DreamWorks films being branded as Paramount films.
 In most of the Paramount-distributed DreamWorks films from this period, Paramount's logo only briefly appears at the very end of the credits, with the films usually opening with DreamWorks' 1997 logo.
 Notable exceptions are Dreamgirls and Transformers, which feature both the Paramount logo and the DreamWorks logo at the beginning.
 It was Spielberg who insisted, as part of the 2006 sale, that Paramount's logo appear on DreamWorks' movies after the credits to give DreamWorks' own banner top billing.
 In a 2007 Los Angeles Times article, an anonymous source said that Spielberg wanted to "carry the torch that DreamWorks should feel like its own studio."
 In 2007, Redstone said, "I understand how people like them, entrepreneurs who built companies and are creative geniuses, want a hell of a lot of autonomy.
 They're entitled to a lot of autonomy and [we] are committed to giving them that.
 We do not treat them as employees, we treat them as co-workers."